 Skip to content

-How Much Does It Cost to Run Mini-Split?
+How Much Does It Cost to Run a Mini-Split?

 An inverter mini-split ramps its compressor up and down instead of cycling, so its average draw is far below its nameplate watts.
 At the US-average rate of 16.5¢/kWh, running a mini-split costs about $40.10/month ($481.22/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.